 Insurance and Financing

-Similarly to understanding one’s medical records, patients need to understand their insurance and who pays for what of their healthcare services.
+Like understanding one’s medical records, patients need to understand their insurance and who pays for their healthcare services.
 This gets tricky as the current U.S. health insurance system is confusing at best.
-Unfortunately, there’s not much you can do to help a patient with their insurance, other than ensuring your personnel is as informed as possible.
+Unfortunately, there’s not much you can do to help a patient with their insurance other than ensuring your personnel is as informed as possible.
 Much of this responsibility falls on the individual’s employer-provided benefits representative if they have one.
 Or through their research into their healthcare plans.

 Whether your patients have insurance or not, they will be grateful to receive literature or brochures on programs such as medical loans, settlement programs, unemployment benefits, charity help, or Medicare from their doctor.
 If you want to go above and beyond, you can collect insurance information for the in-network programs you participate in.

 Health literacy is how well an individual can obtain, process, and understand health information and services needed.
 It is largely dependent on things like culture, existing knowledge of health topics, and communication skills.
 When individuals understand their health (i.e., they are health literate), they can better communicate their needs with healthcare professionals, better able to understand and fill out complex forms and navigate the healthcare system.
 They are better able to engage in their self-care and disease management.

 In practice, how do you know your patients understand you and their health needs?
 Here are some tips for assessing health literacy and improving understanding: